YourFriendCaspian/install-nextcloud/README.md

 # install-nextcloud
-Scripts to install and optimize Nextcloud (based on Ubuntu 16.04.x LTS 64Bit) with NGINX, MariaDB, PHP, Redis-Server, fail2ban and ufw
+Install and optimize Nextcloud (based on Ubuntu 16.04.x LTS 64Bit)using shell scripts

 The initial script called "install-nextcloud.sh" will install your self hosted Nextcloud within few minutes fully automated.
 Your server will be built of: